puma10/todo/journal.md

     for self and for social media - log realtime but with 3 month delay for competition (and edge delta)

 Journal
+    11/16
+        Personal
+			Stop drinking: Went out last night and drank too much - got into a pointless debate with my sister.
+Lost half of the next day

+Journal
     11/15
 		Work
 			9:00 - 10:00: Started fixing grafana issues fiwith.
 Wrote tweet about eductation.
 Testing waters for twitter growth